Premilla Nadasen

-Premilla Nadasen is an activist and historian, who specialises in the histories of women of colour in the welfare rights movement.
+Premilla Nadasen is an American activist and historian, who specialises in the histories of women of colour in the welfare rights movement.
 She was President of the National Women's Studies Association from 2018 to 2020.
 She is the author of Welfare Warriors: The Welfare Rights Movement in the United States (2005) and Household Workers Unite: The Untold Story of African American Women Who Built a Movement (2016).

 Career

 Nadasen is associate professor of History at Barnard College.
 She was appointed to a faculty position at Barnard College in 2013.
 She had previously held a Visiting Endowed Chair in Women’s Studies at Brooklyn College.
 In 2019 she was Fulbright Visiting Professor at the University of Oxford.

 From 2018 to 2020, Nadasen was President of the National Women's Studies Association.
 A specialist in the roles of women of color in the welfare rights movement, Nadasen has worked on the National Domestic Workers Union of America, the National Welfare Rights Organization (NWRO), as well as the role of domestic workers in the civil rights movement.
 She has been outspoken against attacks on gender studies by right-wing organisations around the world.